fpetran/dddsimplesearch/README.md

 dddsimplesearch
 ===============

-A simple html frontend for searching in the DDD corpora.
+A simple html frontend for searching in the ReM corpora.